 Is a Rhinoplasty Right for Me?

 If you are looking to correct the cosmetic and functional aspects of your nose to improve your facial look and breathing, you are probably wondering if rhinoplasty surgery is right for you.
-Before you schedule a rhinoplasty with Dallas plastic surgeon Dr. Bassichis, it’s important that you have realistic expectations of what the surgery can and can’t do.
+Before you schedule a rhinoplasty with Dallas plastic surgeon Dr. Bassichis, you must have realistic expectations of what the surgery can and can’t do.
 While the surgery can give harmony to your face and improve breathing issues, it cannot cure allergies.
-Also, while Dr. Bassichis’ computer generated results can give you an idea of what your new nose will look like, it’s important to remember that your results may vary.
+Also, while Dr. Bassichis’ computer-generated results can give you an idea of what your new nose will look like, it’s important to remember that your results may vary.
 In addition to having these realistic expectations, rhinoplasty candidates must:

 - Be in good medical and psychological health.

-- Have completed facial growth, meaning that a rhinoplasty is not ideal for young children.
+- Have completed facial growth, meaning that rhinoplasty is not ideal for young children.

 - Be a non-smoker, or willing to quit at least two weeks before and two weeks after your surgery, so as not to complicate the procedure or your recovery time.

-If you’re considering a rhinoplasty for cosmetic and/or functional issues, you should schedule a consultation with Dallas plastic surgeon Dr. Bassichis.
-Call his Dallas office today at (972) 774-1777.
+If you’re considering rhinoplasty for cosmetic and/or functional issues, you should schedule a consultation with Dallas plastic surgeon Dr. Bassichis.
+To see real patient results, check out our before and after rhinoplasty gallery.